Saffron Street Address: 448-450 Cranbrook Rd, Gants Hill, Ilford, IG2 6LL

 You can have a look at their main menu above, or on their Instagram page.
 As there are plenty of choices to choose from and try, it's a better idea to go as a group if you want to try out other dishes.
 As the prices here per dish are quite high.
 After taking some shots from my camera of the starters and the Strawberry Daiquiri.
 The mains arrived in time, so I could shoot all of the food altogether including 'Chicken Jalfrezi Naanza' and Thaali.

-Chicken Jalfrezi Naanza is an authentic Indian pizza, filled with chicken pieces and a mixture of veg fillings.
+The Chicken Jalfrezi Naanza is an authentic Indian pizza, filled with chicken pieces and a mixture of veg fillings or in other words a pizza-style naan bread base, topped with chicken jalfrezi.

-Lucknowi Darbaari is just one out of the two Thaali options you can opt for from their main menu.
-Thaali contains Lamb Chops, Sholay Wings, Dhaba Gosht, Butter Chicken, Daal Makhani, Pilau Rice, Naan, Garlic Naan, Onion Salad, Kheer.
+Lucknowi Darbaari is just one of the three Thaali options you can opt for from their main menu.
+This one contained Lamb Chops, Sholay Wings, Dhaba Gosht, Butter Chicken, Daal Makhani, Pilau Rice, Naan, Garlic Naan, Onion Salad, Kheer.

-They do have a veg option called ‘Chandni Chowk to China’.
+They do have a veg option called 'Chandni Chowk to China'.
 This dish has Chilli Paneer, Chilli Chicken, Noodle Dhamaka Prawns, Chicken Lollipop, Veg Manchurian, Stir-Fried Lamb, Prawn Cracker, and Kheer.
-This will be tried another time or unless you guys can tell me what if it’s worth it 😉
+Also, they have a Veg thaali option for those non-meat eaters.

 Although Thaali wasn't as nice for the price I paid.
 However, you're more or less paying more for the interior and experience than anything else.
 I was glad this time around as I managed to get a table straight away.
 The starter options were nice, so I recommend ordering either the Pani Puri, Masala Chips, or Samosa Chaat.